Wall Street shakes off a midday slump and ends higher - NewsBreak

 Ukraine and Russia are due to hold talks early this week in Turkey.

-Oil prices are up about 40% globally over concerns about tighter supplies as demand remains strong.
+Oil prices are up more than 40% globally over concerns about tighter supplies as demand remains strong.
 Higher oil prices are also raising concerns that already persistently high inflation could be worsened, further threatening global economic growth.

 Markets in Europe closed mostly higher, while markets in Asia ended mixed.